ghostshelltaken/chat_analysis_wa/README.md

 # WhatsApp_Chat_Analysis

-    This is a project to do visualizton of Whatsapp's chat history between me and my friend and also to practice followinf topics which is used in implemeting this.
+	This project is to do WhatsApp's Chat Analysis and make bunch of  graphs also to practice follwing topics to to get better idea.